 What to Pack

-Our guide on what to pack for study abroad in Central America will help you decide what to bring and what to leave behind.
+Our guide on what to pack for studying abroad will help you decide what to bring and what to leave behind.

 Social Life and Student Culture